developerprofile/DoManager/README.md

 Download the [ZIP file](https://github.com/viper3400/DoManager/releases/latest) and extract it.
 No installation or setup, it’s portable.

 The ZIP file contains a template database (TEMPLATE.FDB).
 You could use this template right away or copy and rename this template to a more friendly name.
-Make sure, your Windows user has the rights to write to the *.FDB file.
-Otherwise DoManger won't run correct and will crash on application shutdown (see https://github.com/viper3400/DoManager/issues/12).

 When starting DoManger, it will ask you to select a database.
 Select your copied database template file to start.

 When creating time logs reports are saved under your user's documents folder.
 A subfolder “DoManager/Reports” will be created automatically if it not exists.
 (Folder is named DoManagerReports in DoManager version < 3.5.0)

+### Limitations !!!

+* Make sure, your Windows user has the rights to write to the *.FDB file.
+Otherwise DoManger won't run correct and will crash on application shutdown (see https://github.com/viper3400/DoManager/issues/12).
+* Make sure, your database file is placed on a local drive.
+DoManager will not work at all with a database file placed on a network share (and also won't work, if its mapped to a drive letter),

 ## Screenshots